Ajrakhpur: A Village Built Around a Craft

 Khatri Sufiyan Ismail’s workshop, Ajrakhpur, the kind of place you might walk past and then turn back to look at again.

-I arrived knowing relatively little about ajrakh.
+I arrived knowing relatively little about Ajrakh.
 I had heard of it and seen it, but I had never watched it being made.
 That is, I think, exactly the right way to encounter a place like this, with curiosity rather than expertise.

 I came away wanting to know considerably more.
 A thousand questions, in fact.